VDIGPKU/STR_TPSearch/README.md

 [8] T. Q. Phan, P. Shivakumara, S. Tian, and C. L. Tan.
 Recognizing text with perspective distortion in natural scenes.
 In ICCV, pages 569–576, 2013. <br>
 [9] A. Risnumawan, P. Shivakumara, C. S. Chan, and C. L. Tan.
 A robust arbitrary text detection system for natural scene images.
 In ESWA, volume 41, pages 8027–8048, 2014. <br>
 [10] B. Shi, X. Bai, and C. Yao.
 An end-to-end trainable neural network for image-based sequence recognition and its application to scene text recognition.
 In TPAMI, volume 39, pages2298–2304.
 2017. <br>
-[11] Veit, Andreas, et al. "Coco-text: Dataset and benchmark for text detection and recognition in natural images." arXiv preprint arXiv:1601.07140 (2016).
+[11] Veit, Andreas, et al. "Coco-text: Dataset and benchmark for text detection and recognition in natural images." arXiv preprint arXiv:1601.07140 (2016). <br>
 [12] Wei Liu, Chaofeng Chen, Kwan-Yee KWong, Zhizhong Su, and Junyu Han.
 Star-net: A spatial attention residue network for scene text recognition.
-In BMVC, volume 2, 2016.
+In BMVC, volume 2, 2016. <br>
 [13] Baek, Jeonghun, et al. "What is wrong with scene text recognition model comparisons? dataset and model analysis."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
-2019.
+2019. <br>
 </details>